rust-lang/rust/doc/tutorial.md

 * [Error-handling and Conditions][conditions]
 * [Packaging up Rust code][rustpkg]

-There is further documentation on the [wiki], however those tend to be even more out of date as this document.
+There is further documentation on the [wiki], however those tend to be even more out of date than this document.

 [borrow]: tutorial-borrowed-ptr.html
 [tasks]: tutorial-tasks.html